What I’m Learning by Sherry Eifler

 How I’m Learning

+Look up cross-references.
 Finding related verses enables me to soak in the rays of God’s “deep love.”
-My favorite way to find additional verses on a subject is to use the concordance in the back of my NIV Study Bible.
+My favorite way to find additional verses on a subject is to use the concordance in my study Bible.

 John 3:16 -17 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.”(bold added)